What is a building permit, and who needs one?

 Sign building permits electronically.

 Electronic signatures make it fast and easy to sign your building permit or construction contract.
-Adobe Sign lets you share PDF documents, request signatures, and track the process with just a few mouse clicks.
+Acrobat Sign lets you share PDF documents, request signatures, and track the process with just a few mouse clicks.

 Discover everything that’s possible with Sign today.